TaisVieira/Getting-and-Cleaning-Data-Course-Project/README.md

 Binding the Training and Test sets to their respective labels and subjects and then to each other, the data set allData was created.

-Using allData was possible to create tidyData, a data set that contains the average of each variable for each activity and each subject.
+Melting and casting allData was possible to create tidyData, a data set that contains the average of each variable for each activity and each subject.